 - 2.2.1.1 The Application Site is held under multiple ownership comprising about 54% of private lots and about 46% of Government land.
-Majority of the private lots within the Application Site (about 69.34% in terms of total private land area) are fully acquired/under acquisition by the Applicant. - 2.2.1.2 Please refer to Figure 2 for the lot index plan.
+Majority of the private lots within the Application Site (about 69.34% in terms of total private land area) are fully acquired/under acquisition by the Applicant.
+Since the last planning approval, the Applicant has maintained ongoing communication with the existing landowners within the Application Site.
+Recently, sales and purchase agreement has been recently made for additional interests within the Application Site, therefore increasing the Applicant's landownership in the Application Site. - 2.2.1.2 Please refer to Figure 2 for the lot index plan.
 Please also refer to Table 2.1 below for the detailed landholding schedule.